Nutrition and health

 Cooking Matters at the Store®

-Stay Strong, Stay Healthy (Level 1 and 2)
+Stay Strong, Stay Healthy Level 1 and 2

 A strength training class for older adults.
 Participants participate in twice-weekly exercise sessions for 8 weeks building muscle and strength through the completion of 8 basic exercises.
 There is an advanced version for groups who have completed and mastered the original Stay Strong, Stay Healthy exercises.
 Learn more from the MU Extension Stay Strong, Stay Healthy website.

 Taking Care of You

 In MU Extension's Taking Care of You class, you can learn techniques to help you reduce stress and improve lifestyle behaviors.
 The class teaches concepts and practical strategies to incorporate into your everyday life to better deal with life’s challenges.
 Learn more from the MU Extension Taking Care of You website.

 Chronic Disease Self-Management